adetutudeborah/AZ-104-Microsoft-Azure-Administrator-Hands-on-Labs/Labs/Lab 02 - Managing Identities in Microsoft Entra ID/readme.md

 - Assign important user properties like job title and department

-- Set up security groups to control access
+- Create security groups to control access

-- Understand the difference between static and dynamic group membership
+- Assign owners and members

 ## Requirements